-Step 5 — Celebrate the fact you voted!
+Step 5 — Celebrate the fact that you voted!

 The last election required you to do a lot more mailing of forms.
-It was a lot more work.
+It was way more work.
 This election is far easier.
 You can complete everything online, print it out, and mail it in.
-It’s all legal and it’s all valid.
-I love the Internet age!
+It’s all legal, and it’s all valid.
+I love the Internet Age!